pratin-r/Data-Structures/README.md

 # Data-Structures

-this rep contains DSA algorithms that ive worked on and it will be subjected to changes.
+this repository contains DSA algorithms that ive worked on and it will be subjected to changes.